Sales of new cars sink to lowest level in three decades

 Supply shortages have been blamed for new car registrations falling to the lowest level since 1992.

-Around 1.61 million new cars were registered in 2022, according to preliminary data released by the Society of Motor Manufacturers and Traders (SMMT).
+Some 1.61 million new cars were registered in 2022, according to the Society of Motor Manufacturers and Traders (SMMT).

 The SMMT said the decline was due to manufacturers being unable to meet demand for new cars due to global supply chain issues such as semiconductor shortages, driven by coronavirus lockdowns in China.